tophat/dont-waste-your-ducking-time/README.md

 ## Overview 📃

 This repo is a simple example project demonstrating how to test the different components of a Redux application.

-The general idea: **don't unit test your action creators, reducers, and selectors individually, write tests that test the whole "duck"**.
+The general idea: **Don't write individual unit tests for your action creators, reducers, and selectors; instead, write tests that test the whole "duck"**.

 This strategy comes from [this Redux issue thread](https://github.com/reduxjs/redux/issues/1171) in which [@bvaughn](https://github.com/bvaughn) describes a way of testing Redux applications in order to get "the most bang for your buck" (dare I say "bang